How to Retire Old Glory: Respect the Flag and the Environment

 Before you jump up out of your seat to retire your flag, consider how you can make it last longer.
 Annin Flagmakers, the oldest manufacturer of flags in the U.S., reminds us that often our flags just need cleaning and repair.
+Get tips for cleaning flags of various materials here.
 Not only does it show respect for the flag but also for the resources used to make your flag.
 One should only consider retirement when a flag becomes damaged beyond repair.

 Here are some quick tips to increase the longevity of your flag:

 Buy high quality.
 Higher quality materials and craftsmanship add up for a longer lasting flag.
 Buy American-made to further show your patriotism and reduce the environmental footprint of your flag.

 Take it down.
 Flying a flag 24/7 can cause a lot of wear & tear.
 Consider taking your flag down at night or during severe weather.

 Get it cleaned.
 Depending on the material, your flag may be washed at home or dry cleaned (look for an eco-friendly cleaner!)
 Some cleaners provide the service for free.

 Repair it.
 Can a flag be repaired?
 Yes indeed!
 The main concern is to maintain the dimensions of the flag.
 Some flag companies include repair services for large flags.
 This seamstress loves the challenge.